vbachele/ft_transcendence_42/README.md

 # ft_transcendence_42

-# project validated - 100 % with only outstanding
+# project validated - 100 %
 ft_transcendence from 42 school is the last project of the common core

 ## Documentation